 Julia grew up in southern California where she had her first internship at the Santa Ana Zoo.
 She holds a BS in Evolution and Ecology from UC Davis and an MS in Biology (Behavioral Ecology) from Cal Poly San Luis Obispo.
 Julia has volunteered at the California Raptor Center, maintained a fish behavior laboratory, and worked with a wide variety of species at several zoological facilities on the West Coast.
-She has worked at the Oregon Zoo in the education, bird, and marine life departments and as a family farm mentor, and currently as a primate department keeper.
+She has worked at the Oregon Zoo in the education, bird, and marine life departments, the insect zoo, as a family farm mentor, and currently as a primate department keeper.
 In her spare time Julia enjoys spending her time in the great outdoors gardening, hiking, camping, and wildlife watching.

-Julia is passionate about quality animal care and management, conservation, and discovering and sharing how and why animals behave as they do, so she is excited to engage and immerse her students in these topics as a core BMZA instructor, teaching Introduction to Zoo Science, Introduction to Animal Behavior, and Conservation Biology.
+Julia is passionate about quality animal care and management, conservation, and discovering and sharing how and why animals behave as they do.
+She is excited to engage and immerse her students in these topics as a core BMZA instructor, teaching Introduction to Zoo Science, Introduction to Animal Behavior, and Conservation Biology.

 - Dan Franek